Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Connecting loss landscape with optimization dynamics

 \end{enumerate} \looseness=-1 \Cref{thm:GFsmallinit} can therefore be seen as a new kind of testimony to the double-edged power of the early alignment phase in the small initialization regime.
-Namely, in unregularized regression settings, the early alignment was recently shown to be able to lead both to a failure of interpolation \citep{BoursierF24} and to enhanced generalization through minimization of population loss \citep{boursier2025simplicity}.
+Namely, in unregularized regression settings, the early alignment was recently shown to be able to lead both to a failure of interpolation \citep{BoursierF25} and to enhanced generalization through minimization of population loss \citep{boursier2025simplicity}.
 In contrast, we have now demonstrated that it is also able to render ineffective $\ell_2$ regularization with arbitrarily small parameter~$\lambda$, \ie to prevent weight decay from steering the optimization towards interpolators with smaller norm if that would involve increasing their rank.
+This is in line with the recent insights of \citet{d2024we}, indeed \cref{thm:GFsmallinit} shows that in its setting, weight decay does not lead to near interpolators of smaller norm but has other beneficial properties that promote model sparsity -- the model being equivalent to a single neuron network.
+In this sense, \cref{thm:GFsmallinit} can be seen as a positive result: even when small initialization leads to convergence to a spurious local minimum, the obtained solution still possesses desirable simplicity properties such as sparsity of its representation.

 We remark that the limit networks~$\theta_\infty$ in \cref{thm:GFsmallinit} are local minima only if they do not contain any zero neurons (and the probability of that decays exponentially in network width~$m$), otherwise they are saddle points of the regularized loss because such zero neurons can be used to compose small perturbations that maintain the mean square error but decrease the network norm.
-Thus, again in contrast to unregularized regression where early alignment can break interpolation by causing convergence to stationary points that are usually local minima \citep{BoursierF24}, here early alignment can disarm weight decay but not completely as the latter nevertheless ensures that the limit is usually a saddle of~$L_\lambda$.
-This is in line with the recent insights of \citet{d2024we}, indeed \cref{thm:GFsmallinit} shows that in its setting, weight decay does not lead to near interpolators of smaller norm but has other beneficial properties.
+Thus, again in contrast to unregularized regression where early alignment can break interpolation by causing convergence to stationary points that are usually local minima \citep{BoursierF25}, here early alignment can disarm weight decay but not completely as the latter nevertheless ensures that the limit is usually a saddle of~$L_\lambda$.